syh7/DnDwiki/src/main/resources/raw/darninia/session 28 - critiquing kengradt.md

 + Go further down to the pile of bodies
 + Encounter a cloaker
 + Beat it no problem
-+ Search through the pile of bodies for Saphras body
++ Search through the pile of bodies for Saphra's body
 + Hear a large distant yawn
 + Search quicker